ian-pvd/ian-pvd.github.io/_posts/2022-02-18-button-a11y-react.md

 <button onClick={handleClick()}>Click Test</button>
 ```

 The `<button>` and `<a>` elements have semantic meaning that assistive technologies understand as being interactive, while the `div` does not.
-Although you could fix this by adding the [button role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role){:target="_blank"} to the div, but this won't add button behavior.
+Although you could fix this by adding the [button role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role){:target="_blank"} to the div, this won't add button behavior.
 The best solution is to use a button element, and get all the accessibility features for free.

 ## Error: [Elements with the 'button' interactive role must be tabbable](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y/blob/main/docs/rules/interactive-supports-focus.md){:target="_blank"}

-If an element is added to the markup that has an interactivity, for example `onClick`, the element must be focusable using the tab key.
+If an element is added to the markup that has an interactivity, for example `onClick` event handler, the element must be focusable using the tab key.

 ```jsx
 /* rule: interactive-supports-focus */